Vessel-01/open-btd/README.md

 	-Everything is subject to change

-	-Contribute if you want, code should be in C#
+	-Contribute if you want, code should be in C# (might change the language actually)